After he shot and killed an unarmed teen driver, a Kansas police officer was paid a $70,000 severance

 In July 2018, four months after Jenison’s departure, friends of the Albers family requested documents on the terms of Jenison’s resignation.
 Overland Park refused to provide the records, according to Sheila Albers, the victim’s mother.

-But Sheila Albers, who has since resigned her job as a middle school principal and launched an organization dedicated to improving police training in Kansas, did not stop digging.
+But Sheila Albers, who has since resigned from her job as a middle school principal and launched an organization dedicated to improving police training in Kansas, did not stop digging.
 And on Sunday, she found payroll records for the Overland Park police in a government database, and she noticed that Jenison was paid $81,040 in 2018, a significant raise over his salary from the previous two years.

 Overland Park officials then confirmed to reporters in Kansas City that they had issued the $70,000 severance payment.

 After the payment was revealed, two Overland Park City Council members called for an executive session to determine the facts of the settlement with Jenison.
-Council member Scott Hamblin said Friday he and member Faris Farissati asked for the session because “The public demands and deserves transparency and as leaders we need to be ready and willing to provide it.
+Council member Scott Hamblin said Friday that he and member Faris Farassati asked for the session because “the public demands and deserves transparency, and as leaders we need to be ready and willing to provide it.
 As of today no executive session or other fact-finding measures have been taken.”

 Sheila Albers and her husband, Steve, filed a wrongful-death suit against Overland Park and Jenison in federal court, in part because the police and prosecutor would not release reports about the case.
-After a judge ruled that “Officer Jenison was not standing in the path of the minivan” and that “a reasonable jury could conclude that deadly force was unreasonable because [Albers] only posed harm to himself,” the city settled the suit with the Alberses in January 2019 for $2.3 million.
+After a judge ruled that “Officer Jenison was not standing in the path of the minivan” and that “a reasonable jury could conclude that deadly force was unreasonable because [Albers] only posed harm to himself,” the city settled the suit with the Albers family in January 2019 for $2.3 million.

 Sheila Albers noted that the prosecutor, Howe, and the police chief, Donchez, announced Jenison’s resignation on Feb.
 20, 2018, while the city apparently was still negotiating the officer’s severance package, which Reilly said was completed in March 2018.